 Are you planning a trip to San Antonio, Texas?
-I have compiled some of the best things to do in San Antonio Texas that includes some of the best places to eat, must-see attractions and where to stay.
-San Antonio has been on my bucket list for a long time.
-The first thing that comes to mind when I think of San Antonio, Texas is cowboys, rodeos and big steaks.
+I have compiled some of the best things to do in San Antonio Texas that includes some of the best places to eat, must-see attractions, and where to stay.
+San Antonio Texas has been on my bucket list for a long time.
+The first thing that comes to mind when I think of San Antonio, Texas is cowboys, rodeos, and big steaks.
 You will definitely be able to experience all of these things and so much more.

 Where is San Antonio Texas